ropensci/camsRad/README.md

 ### Authentication

-To access the CAMS radiation service you need to register at <http://www.soda-pro.com/web-services/radiation/cams-radiation-service>.
+To access the CAMS Radiation Service you need to register at <http://www.soda-pro.com/web-services/radiation/cams-radiation-service>.
 The email you use at the registration step will be used for authentication, and need to be set with `cams_set_user()`.

 ``` r
 # Authentication